 - I recall many feelings throughout my earlier life where I would passively wait for someone to notice that I needed either emotional comfort or I was ill or perhaps needed a new pair of shoes.
 This selflessness is the opposite of the narcissist’s selfish entitlement — that they deserve more than others.
 Victims of narcissistic family systems learn that their family members will not dependably respond with warmth when asked for help.
 Consequently, although they still crave attention and love, as all children do, they’ve learned to give up hoping for it to arrive.
 The years of a narc sibling’s overt or covert emotional control leads to unhealthy patterns of learned helplessness, self-sacrificing attitudes, unhealthy submission and tolerance of abuse.
 Adult relationships often involve a coercive or controlling element.

 - A narcissist’s opinions and needs are paramount in the family system.
 Victims learn that their values and needs and opinions are deprioritized in deference to the narc sibling’s.
 Victims develop a general lack of self-awareness and lack of understanding of personal interests.
 I personally experienced this when I was younger, having difficulty choosing partners because I never really assessed my own values and wants.
-I’ve treated many victims of narcs who cannot make simple life decisions because they just don’t know what they like.
+As a psychologist, I’ve treated many victims of narcs who cannot make simple life decisions because they just don’t know what they like.
 As a result, they stumble through life not really making active choices, but merely passively accepting what is given them or what others tell them to do.
 Chronic emotional manipulation, gaslighting and emotional neglect cause the victim to be self-doubting.
 Narcs are skilled at flipping everything to blame the victim, leading to the victim having a deep and abiding sense of self-doubt.
 Even if a Self-blamer develops an opinion, they may question it endlessly.
 This is often also related to the fact that…

 - Other-blamers are nearly always judgmental and opinionated about the choices of others — even choices that are inconsequential.
 Narcs will often spout off criticisms of your choices or purchases because they are experts at using shame to destroy others.
 If they can get you to be embarrassed about your decision to paint your kitchen bright yellow, then they will both feel superior to you and make you more desperate for their approval, which weakens you in the relationship power dynamic.
 This pattern makes victims hypersensitive to criticism and shame as children and adults, leading to Self-blaming as pre-emptive attempt to correct faults and avoid shame.
 They may engage in placating crying when criticized and have difficulty hearing feedback.
 Fear of failure and risk taking, which appears as perfectionism and drivenness on tasks or personal appearance, may result.
 Self-Blamers may also exhibit problems with obsessions, compulsions and anxiety that stem from fear of failure and criticism, as in: “If I don’t keep the house clean enough, someone will be upset.”